-Blac Chyna Comes For Tyga And Calls Him A B***h
+Blac Chyna Comes For Tyga And Calls Him Out

 In the same interview with E!
 News, Tyga claimed that he was trying to cut his son back from gifts because he thought that his son gets very spoiled.

 He added that he was trying to teach his son that he works hard to get what he gets.
-Tyga said that he one has to be an active parent and teach their children lessons.
+Tyga said that he has to be an active parent and teach their children lessons.
 Insisting that it was important for his child to understand the concept of hard work.
 He added that their son wanted to build Ferraris rather than become like his parents.
-He said that King always changes what he wants to be for instance at the moment he wanted to become an architect,
+He said that King always changes what he wants to be for instance at the moment he wanted to become an architect.

 Tyga’s A Bi***

-Chyna on the other hand called out Tyga and told him to go back to his mother or his b**** or Terrell or Heather.
+Chyna, on the other hand, called out Tyga and told him to go back to his mother or his b**** or Terrell or Heather.
 While some may think that this is just a publicity stunt for the two of them Chyna seemed very serious when it came to what it was that she wanted and expected from Tyga.

 The two have shared custody of King Cairo and their relationship has been strained for many years.
 The two have made attempts to seem civil with each other.
 Chyna went on to Cosmopolitan South Africa and said that she and Tyga were trying not to have negative energy as children breathe energy.
 Adding that one had to forgive and forget clearly that changed seeing as she called Tyga a b****.